 Does this have a tangible benefit to muscle growth?
 My thought process is that it probably does not matter that much, but it is still debated enough that it probably is not a bad thing to aim for occasionally if there are no other downsides.

 For reference as to why some people think a pump can help muscle growth, the theoretical mechanism is that a pump places a bigger stretch on the membranes of the muscle cells.
 This stretch signals chemical reactions that instigate long-term muscle growth by increasing muscle protein synthesis.
 Use with that information what you will.

 From a performance perspective though, there is research to suggest that beetroot juice can help improve higher rep sets.

-One example of this is a study that had resistance-trained men ingest beetroot juice prior to 3 sets to failure at 60% of their one-rep max.
+One example of this is a study that had resistance-trained men ingest beetroot juice prior to 3 sets of bench press to failure at 60% of their one-rep max.
 This led to a 17% improvement in comparison to the placebo group.

 There is not a massive amount of research on this topic yet, and I would wager this is at the upper end of what we are likely to see in terms of improvement, but it is still promising.

 Then the next question is whether this translates to improved muscle growth and 1-rep max performance.

 Theoretically, being able to perform more reps with no additional fatigue should translate to improved hypertrophy.
 We do not have the research on this in beetroot juice yet, but this concept is not as clear cut as you would think.
 There are other supplements, such as citrulline malate, that also produce the same performance benefits but still do not have tangible evidence showing they lead to more muscle growth.

 Another aspect to mention is that nitric oxide also appears to play a small role in muscle growth.
 It can improve satellite cell activation in response to resistance training.